google/slo-generator/docs/providers/custom.md

 To create a custom backend, simply create a new file and add the backend code within it.

-For this example, we will assume the backend code above was added in `custom/custom_backend.py`.
+For this example, we will assume the backend code below was added to `custom/custom_backend.py`.

 A sample custom backend will have the following look: